smartdevicelink/sdl_overview_guides/docs/Best Practices/Audio Books/index.md

 It is encouraged to show static images of the book cover, however moving or interactive images are not allowed.
 Neither is the display of the actual text of the book.

-##*Add link to DisplayInformation Section*
+More information can be found in the [DisplayInformation](https://smartdevicelink.com/en/guides/sdl-overview-guides/best-practices/display-information/) section.

 #### Managing Lists

-Use the `performInteraction` RPC to allow users to choose from lists of Books.
+Use the `PerformInteraction` RPC to allow users to choose from lists of Books.

 #### Managing Audio